Lummer-Li/Lummer-Li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an Eng.D. student at the College of Computer and Information Technology, <a href='https://www.bjtu.edu.cn/'>Beijing Jiaotong University(BJTU)</a>.
 My supervised by Prof. <a href='https://faculty.bjtu.edu.cn/8516/'>Dongxia Chang</a> in the Center of Digital Media Information Processing Lab (Mepro).
-I have published several papers in SCI/CCF conferences and journals, including ACM MM and Neurocomputing.
+I have published several papers in SCI/CCF conferences and journals, including ACM MM, TMM, and Neurocomputing.

 My research interests include multi-view/multi-modal representation learning, deep clustering, self-supervised learning, and contrastive learning.
 In particular, I focus on:
 - 🔍 **Contrastive Multi-view Clustering**